Binary Mechanisms under Privacy-Preserving Noise: Proof of the Main Results

-where the $o(1)$ approximation term is uniform across all anonymous functions. \end{lemma} Our main theorem is expressed below, which gives an $o(1)$-suboptimal solution to the minimization problem of \eqref{eq: simplified_optimization}. \begin{theorem} The linear threshold functions $\{\underline{\ell}_n(\cdot;r),\bar{\ell}_n(\cdot;r)\}$ are asymptotically optimal choices for the revenue constrained noise sensitivity minimization problem in \eqref{eq: simplified_optimization}.
-Formally, one has
+where the $o(1)$ approximation term is uniform across all anonymous functions. \end{lemma} By using the above inequality, we demonstrate that the two LTFs mentioned earlier are asymptotically optimal for the original program.
+This establishes the bounds in~\eqref{eq:main}, thereby concluding the proof of Theorem~\ref{thm:main}.